Royal Anthropological Institute of Great Britain and Ireland

 The Royal Anthropological Institute of Great Britain and Ireland (RAI) is a long-established anthropological organisation, and Learned Society, with a global membership.
 Its remit includes all the component fields of anthropology, such as biological anthropology, evolutionary anthropology, social anthropology, cultural anthropology, visual anthropology and medical anthropology, as well as sub-specialisms within these, and interests shared with neighbouring disciplines such as human genetics, archaeology and linguistics.
 It seeks to combine a tradition of scholarship with services to anthropologists, including students.

 The RAI promotes the public understanding of anthropology, as well as the contribution anthropology can make to public affairs and social issues.
 It includes within its constituency not only academic anthropologists, but also those with a general interest in the subject, and those trained in anthropology who work in other fields.

 History

 The institute's fellows are lineal successors to the founding fellows of the Ethnological Society of London, who in February 1843 formed a breakaway group of the Aborigines' Protection Society, which had been founded in 1837.
 The new society was to be 'a centre and depository for the collection and systematisation of all observations made on human races'.

 Between 1863 and 1870 there were two organisations, the Ethnological Society and the Anthropological Society.
 The Anthropological Institute of Great Britain and Ireland (1871) was the result of a merger between these two rival bodies.
-Permission to add the word 'Royal' was granted in 1907.
+Permission to add the word Royal was granted in 1907.

-Individuals seeking full Fellowship status are usually required to be proposed by current Fellows who personally know the potential member.
-Fellowship in the institute is primarily for notable scholars who have professional or academic achievement in the field of the study of humankind or the social sciences.
-Fellows are elected by the RAI Council, and are entitled to use the honorific post-nominal letters FRAI.
+On 16th October 2020 the Institute was granted a Royal Charter.

+The Institute has a Royal Patron in the person of HRH The Duke of Gloucester KG, GCVO.